What an interesting time of the year.

 - Exercise and eat well to keep your mojo intact.

-Use this nine-week period to get organised, clean out your systems and prepare for the new year.
+Use this pre-Christmas period to get organised, clean out your systems and prepare for the New Year.
 Once the lead up to Christmas begins, you’ll want to have all the admin stuff done so that you can enjoy your break.

 If you need some help with this or don’t know where to start, I run one-on-one life coaching sessions either online or in-person (if you are in the Gold Coast area!).
 You can get in touch on my website – link below.